 Spousal maintenance is often confused or likened to Child Support, however, these concepts are unique and very different from the other.
 Spousal maintenance, unlike Child Support, relates only to the support of your former partner.
+Click to get a clear concept about Spouse maintenance.

 You may have a responsibility to financially support your ex-partner after separation or divorce.